dagghe/pyOMA2/docs/docu/3_7b pyvista plotter.rst

 The ``pyvista_plotter`` module
 ------------------------------

-This module, part of the pyOMA2 package, is dedicated to visualizing and animating mode shapes from Operational Modal Analysis (OMA) results.
-It provides an interface to create animated 3D visualizations of mode shapes, integrating the geometry of the structure and the mode shape data from OMA analysis.
-The module leverages matplotlib's animation capabilities to create dynamic visualizations that can be interactively viewed or saved as GIFs.
+This module, part of the pyOMA2 package, provides tools for visualizing and animating mode shapes derived from Operational Modal Analysis (OMA).
+It offers a flexible interface to create interactive 3D visualizations of mode shapes, incorporating both structural geometry and mode shape data from OMA results.
+The module leverages `PyVista` for rich 3D visualizations and supports saving animations as GIFs.

 Classes:
     :class:`.PvGeoPlotter`: A class to animate mode shapes in 3D.
 It takes geometry and result objects as inputs